 Fun Fact: Despite what horror movies will have you believe, only 3% of bats exclusively feed on blood alone.
 Most bats feed on fruit or insects.

 Is there an animal you closely associate with Halloween?
 Let us know in the comments below!

-Is your pet all dressed up today?
+Is your pet all dressed up for Halloween?
 Share a picture with us on Facebook!

 Read about the dangers of Halloween for pets here.

 Last Updated on September 1, 2020 by Rachel Champion